karl-denby/StocksHawk/ISSUES.md

 __Fuctionality:__
 * If you select a stock that is not found, app crashes
 * We don't track stock over time (detail activity with historic info)
-* We don't have a widget
+* We don't have a com.udacity.stockhawk.widget
 * Blank screen when first opened with no cache data should show no network info

 __i18n:__